 Can I Swap Out Any of These Herbs and Spices?

-The great thing about making your chicken seasoning blend at home is that you can adjust the spices and herbs to make your own unique version.
-You can swap out the rubbed sage and thyme for similar ingredients like oregano and crushed rosemary.
+The great thing about making your chicken seasoning blend at home is that you can adjust the spice mix to make your own unique version.
+You can swap out the rubbed sage and thyme for different herbs like oregano and crushed rosemary.
 Replace the regular paprika in this recipe with smoked, hot, or sweet paprika instead.
-You can add more cayenne pepper for a spicy chicken seasoning or omit it if you’re not big on spice.
-Reduce the salt if you’re on a low sodium diet.
+You can add more cayenne pepper for a spicy chicken seasoning or replace it with milder chili powder, or omit it if you’re not big on spice.
+Reduce the salt if you’re on a low sodium diet or use sea salt instead.
 You can add dried lemon peel for a lemon seasoning or a combination of fruit peels for a citrus version.
+Or add a sweet element by including brown sugar.

 Accent gives this chicken seasoning blend more umami flavor.
-Because I know some people have an aversion to MSG, you can omit this and not lose any flavor.
+Because I know some people have an aversion to MSG, it’s one of those optional ingredients, which you can omit without losing any of that great flavor.

 How Do I Keep My Chicken Seasoning From Clumping?

-Use a small whisk or spoon to stir everything in the bowl until evenly blended.
+Use a small whisk or spoon to stir everything in a small bowl until evenly blended.

-The best way to keep homemade spice blends from clumping is to add a food-safe silica gel packet to the mixture before storing it.
-Since you’re probably splitting the recipe between one or more jars, get enough packets to add to the jars.
+An easy way to keep homemade spice blends from clumping is to add a food-safe silica gel packet to the mixture before storing it.
+Since you’re probably splitting the recipe between one or more glass jars, get enough packets to add to the jars.
 Add one packet to each jar you use.
+You don’t have to add the silica packets if you don’t have them.
+A great way to break up clumpy chicken seasoning is with a butterknife or measuring spoons.

-Use a funnel to pour your spice blend into a glass jar, which is non-porous and won’t allow air in or out.
+Use a funnel to pour your spice blend into a airtight container, which is non-porous and won’t allow air in or out.
+A glass spice jar is perfect.
 Seal the jar with a tight-fitting lid and store it until you’re ready to use it in your recipes.

 What’s the Best Way to Store Spice Blends?

-Light and heat are the enemies of spice blends, so you want to keep yours in a dark pantry.
+Light and heat are the enemies of spice blends, so you want to keep yours in a dark pantry or spice drawer to maintain the best flavor.
 A cabinet is fine, so long as it’s not above the stove.
 The stove emits heat that will warm up the spices, causing them to lose their potency faster.

 Don’t refrigerate spice blends as that causes moisture to develop inside the jar when you take it out of the fridge.
 Likewise, storing the chicken seasoning blend above stoves where boiling might occur causes the spices to swell up with moisture.
 Eventually, that moisture turns to mold and ruins your spice blends.